-In line with Arava Institute’s aim to generate capacity-building for dialogue and cooperation, all students and interns participate in an obligatory Peace-building Leadership Seminar (PLS).
-During weekly sessions, participants engage in dialogue on the Israeli-Palestinian conflict overseen by three facilitators (Israeli, Palestinian, international).
-Together, participants discuss the current political situation and its historical roots, sharing personal experiences and family stories from different sides of the conflict.
-These stories raise questions around universal issues of identity, national ideologies, power and privilege, coexistence and personal responsibility.
-In this process, students are challenged to look critically at their own views, cultural values and understanding of history.
+All students and interns participate in a Peacebuilding Leadership Seminar (PLS), reflecting the Arava Institute’s mission to generate capacity-building for conciliation and cooperation, even during conflict.
+PLS participants engage in weekly dialogue sessions overseen by three facilitators (Israeli, Palestinian, International).
+Together, they discuss the Israeli-Palestinian conflict including its historical roots, the current situation as experienced by both sides, and possible futures.
+They share personal experiences and family stories from different sides in the conflict, raising universal questions about identity, national ideologies, power and privilege, coexistence and personal responsibility.
+In this process, students are challenged to examine critically their own views, cultural values and understanding of history.

 Every student, no matter the country of origin, has the opportunity to contribute significantly to this ongoing dialogue.
 By engaging with these issues in a multi-cultural group setting, PLS participants develop competencies in intercultural understanding and empathy.
 The weekly dialogue sessions are enriched by guest speakers, films on the conflict, and an intensive mid-semester trip.
 Workshops on storytelling, active listening and other communication skills help students in the PLS dialogue process, and contribute to developing respectful interactions within the student community.